EmoNet-Voice: A Fine-Grained, Expert-Verified Benchmark for Speech Emotion Detection: The Suite: Dataset Construction

 \subsection{\emonetbig: Building a large-scale synthetic SER Dataset}

-The foundational dataset, \emonetbig, consists of emotionally expressive speech samples synthesized using the GPT-4 OmniAudio model\footnote{Accessed via the HyperLab API.}.
+The foundational dataset, \emonetbig, consists of emotionally expressive speech samples synthesized using GPT-4 OmniAudio.
 An overview of \emonetbig's scale and language distribution is provided in Table~\ref{tab:dataset_stats}.
 Our prompting strategy cast the model as an actor auditioning for a film, tasked with performing texts designed to evoke one of 40 emotion categories (from the taxonomy in Section~\ref{sec:taxonomy}).
 Key prompt elements included directives for strong emotional expression from the outset and naturalistic human speech patterns (e.g., varied rhythm, volume, tone, and appropriate vocal bursts).
 This aimed to ensure perceptible emotional content and avoid monotonous delivery.
 Audio was generated as 3- to 30-second, 24kHz WAV files, utilizing 11 synthetic voices (6 female/5 male) across English, German, French, and Spanish to build a diverse multilingual corpus.
-The full prompting template and detailed methodology, including the importance of specific instructions and language-specific adaptations for vocal burst generation, are presented in the Supplement.
+We show more details on the prompting template and methodology, e.g., instruction sensitivity and language-specific adaptations for vocal burst generation, in the Supplement.